 When setting up counter thresholds in monitor sets, it's helpful to keep in mind exactly how both Windows and the VSA identify the components you can monitor:

-- Performance Object A logical collection of counters that is associated with a resource or service that can be monitored.
-For example: processors, memory, physical disks, servers each have their own sets of predefined counters. - Performance Object Instance A term used to distinguish between multiple performance objects of the same type on a computer.
-For example: multiple processors or multiple physical disks.
-The VSA lets you skip this field if there is only one instance of an object.
+Performance Object - A logical collection of counters that is associated with a resource or service that can be monitored.
+For example: processors, memory, physical disks, servers each have their own sets of predefined counters.